Faculty Teaching Certificate Program

 - Complete a project that involves applying a teaching concept or approach discussed in the program in a course.

-Printable overview of the Faculty Teaching Certificate - Project
+Overview of the Teaching Project

-How are the two certificates different?
+How are the three certificates different?

 How do I participate in the Faculty Teaching Certificate Program?

 Fill out the appropriate registration form and send it back to the CTE, either electronically or through campus mail.
 Please note that the CELT Certificate and Teaching Scholar/Teaching with Technology Certificates have separate registration forms.

 Is there an order for completing the components of the certificates?